-The Boomerang 7 inflates steadily in nil-wind conditions.
-Simply guide the glider with the Arisers, keeping your arms bent and hands at the level of the shoulders.
-Allow your arms to rise in an arc and wait for the glider to inflate and come above your head-do not push the risers.
+The Boomerang 8 inflates steadily in nil-wind conditions.
+Simply guide the glider by grabbing the A1 and A2 main lines just above the A1 and A2 riser, keeping your arms bent and hands at the level of the shoulders.
+Allow your arms to rise in an arc and wait for the glider to inflate and come above your head do not push the risers.
 There is no need to pull the risers hard.
 Run positively as the glider comes above your head.
 Be sure to look up and check that the canopy is fully inflated before you take-off, and that there are no tangles in the lines.
 If any irregularity should occur and you are not yet airborne, abort the launch immediately by stalling the glider.
 On steep launches, stall one side of the glider and run parallel to the hill.